huytranlengoc/dotfiles/README.md

 # Configuring

   Copy config files you need to folder home
-  You need to follow the instructions to config YouCompleteMe
+  You need to follow [this instructions](https://github.com/Valloric/YouCompleteMe) to config YouCompleteMe